 Additionally, the CDO and its cover letter state that GSD is in violation of state water codes because it has failed to file annual use reports for the years 2010 and 2011, in spite of several notices that the reports were due.

-Kessel’s letter stated that GSD must submit the use reports online “immediately” and must “diligently pursue the processing of its petitions for change
+Kessel’s letter stated that GSD must submit the use reports online “immediately” and must “diligently pursue the processing of its petitions for change in place of use.”

 The CDO cites the history of GSD, which purchased the privately-owned Garberville Water Company in 2004 and adopted the same boundaries as the water company, which held the original license.